43 Most Powerful Bible Verses About Protection and Safety

 We are troubled on every side, yet not distressed; we are perplexed, but not in despair; Persecuted, but not forsaken; cast down, but not destroyed;

-Paul uses the terms' hard-pressed' and 'crushed' as a reflection of his life, considering that he was a 'wanted' man because of his stance on Jesus.
+Paul uses the terms "hard-pressed" and "crushed" as a reflection of his life, considering that he was a "wanted" man because of his stance on Jesus.
 In Acts 23:12, 40 men decided to keep off eating and drinking until they had killed Paul.
+Yet Paul's testimony is one of resilience through God's protection.
+He was pressed but not crushed, struck down but never abandoned.
+This is the reality of divine protection—not the absence of trouble, but the presence of God within it.

 The God of my rock; in him will I trust: he is my shield, and the horn of my salvation, my high tower, and my refuge, my saviour; thou savest me from violence.
 I will call on the Lord, who is worthy to be praised: so shall I be saved from mine enemies.